Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

 The eye tracker continuously records the eye movement data of the subjects throughout the experiment.
 Specifically, the candidate box and image sequence data will be recorded if the subject fixates on a candidate area for more than 0.3s.
 In addition, to record the EEG signals of subjects during the corresponding time, the fixation event will be sent to the EEG signal acquisition system.
 Finally, the EEG-image data for the dim object task is generated collecting the EEG signals captured during the fixation periods and the image data from the subject's attention area.

 The experimental environment for ESSVP is illustrated in Fig.~\ref{figurelabel5}.
 Specifically, the EEG signals sampled at a rate of 1000\,Hz are collected through 64 wet electrodes adhering to the 10$\sim$20 standard~\cite{chatrian1985ten} on the EEG cap.
 The impedance of these electrodes is maintained below 10k.
 Throughout the experiment, subjects are seated comfortably in a quiet environment, positioned approximately 60\,cm away from the display screen, facing the displayed image.
-To ensure signal quality, and we instruct participants to maintain stability and minimize body and head movements while observing the visual presentation paradigm.
+To ensure signal quality, we instruct participants to remain stable and minimize body and head movements during the visual presentation paradigm.
 This directive aims to minimize potential noise interference to the EEG signals.